CapKenR/blog/who-can/who-can.md

 ## Take Who-Can for a Spin

 Now that we have who-can installed, let's try it out.
 I have a Kubernetes cluster I built in Azure using [Docker Enterprise](https://www.docker.com/products/docker-enterprise).
 I have 3 (non-default) namespaces for development, test and production.
-I also have teams for development, test, operations, security and pipeline as a cluster admin user.
-I've defined a set of RoleBindings and/or ClusterRoleBindings for each along the lines of those I used in my blog post on functional namespaces.
+I also have teams for development, test, operations, and security which I've created as a cluster admin user.
+I've defined a set of RoleBindings for each along the lines of those I used in my blog post on functional namespaces but taking advantage of the default ClusterRoles created with the Docker Enterprise installation.

+The typical set of verbs you may be interested in is `get`, `list`, `watch`, `create`, `update`, `patch`, and `delete`.
+There are a few others for specific resource types but, in general, you will be most interested in `get`, `create`, and `delete`.

+The typical set of resource types you may be interested includes `pods`, `deployments`, `services`, and more.
+In addition, with the ever expanding use of [`CustomResourceDefinitions`](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/), the list of resources is never ending.